 The sealing solution proposed by Trelleborg is remarkable for its size, complex geometry and technical precision.
 It consists of four different large EPDM profiles along with four different EPDM molded corners – the EPDM material was chosen because its long-term elasticity provides reliability over a long service life.
 The profiles are extruded and cut to length, and then joined with the corners using an overmolding process to form a rectangular frame for the inside of each door.
 All processing is carried out at the Trelleborg facility in Skózow, Poland.

 “This is a very large rubber sealing profile frame.
-But at 95 millimetres, the profile itself is also very wide,“ says Alain.
+But at 95 millimeters, the profile itself is also very wide, “says Alain.
 “The geometry is difficult to extrude and vulcanize, as the profiles have 4 to 6 sealing lips, which must be straight, but as thin as possible.
 And connecting the vertical and horizontal profiles with the molded corners is a technical challenge requiring great precision, as all the profiles are different,” continues Colombel.

 As well as securing airtightness, the Trelleborg solution also solved the closing resistance problem.
 “Using an advanced technique, we were able to apply the specially selected coating exactly where it’s needed – on the sealing lips in contact with the vehicle.
 This provides the right resistance while maintaining airtightness.
 It will make life easier for drivers when opening and closing the doors.”